jiamiwen/jiamiwen.github.io/_pages/about.md

   <h1>📜 Research</h1>

   <p>
-    My recent interests lie in information security (cryptography, privacy-preserving technologies, AI × security) and its intersection with education (educational data security and governance, information security education).
     Below are outputs that I am the main contributor, either as First Author or (Co-)Corresponding Author✉️, with
     <u>underlined names</u>
     indicating students or group members under my supervision.